chdonncha/harvard-library/README.md

-Once the localdatabase and setup and configured: create a file called .env and base it off .env.example and fill in the required database details then generate application key for secure connection by using `php artisan key:generate` which will be populated into the .env file
+Once the localdatabase and setup and configured: create a file called .env and base it off .env.example and fill in the required database details generate application key for secure connection by using `php artisan key:generate` which will be populated into the .env file with database correctly configured then run migrations to create tables - `database/migrations`

 Book data can be pulled from Harvard and inserted into the local DB by using the custom command: <br />
 ``` php artisan library:pull ```